color-js/color.js/docs/contrast.md

 ## Simple contrast

 Simple Contrast values are used in photography, to specify the difference between bright and dark parts of the picture.
-This definition is not useful for real-world luminances, because of their much higher dynamic range, and the logarithmic response characteristics of the human eye.

 > SC = Y<sub>max</sub> / Y<sub>min</sub>

-Because it is not very useful, and also trivial to compute, color.js does not provide a function for simple contrast.
+Because it is basically the same as Weber Contrast, and also trivial to compute, color.js does not provide a function for simple contrast.

 ## WCAG 2.1